Top Reasons Ballots Get Rejected

 - VWP Voted in Wrong Party

-👇👇👇 If you found this page to be helpful, please SHARE it widely.
+👇👇👇 If you found this page to be helpful, please donate and SHARE it widely.
 Help educate voters!Uyen “Winn” Khuong, Executive Director, ATNJ Education Fund